If you haven't used Geranium Oil yet then read this and get a bottle for yourself. I was blown away when I read the benefits of this oil.

 Because geranium is so mildly scented and balancing in nature, it blends extremely well with more potent oils such as thyme essential oil, or jasmine which is more floral scented.

-I loved this video by Rachel Weiland.
-She shows you how to make a DIY Face Oil using Geranium Oil and Tea Tree Oil.
+Try Rachel Weiland's DIY Face Oil using Geranium Oil and Tea Tree Oil.

 Geranium Oil Cautions and Concerns